Adobe-Marketing-Cloud/aem-scf-sample-components-customize/README.md

 Valid filters are of the form: title:OPERATION+SEARCH STRING, description:OPERATION+SEARCH STRING

-OPERATION can be a "." to add the search string to the filer by a "and" operation or it can be "|" to add the search string to the filter by a "or" operation.
+OPERATION can be a "." to add the search string to the filer by a "and" operation or it can be "|" to add the search string to the filter by an "or" operation.

 For sorting, CATEGORY can be title or description.
 Order can be "asc" to sort the results alphabetically in ascending order or "desc" to sort the results in descending order.